ayman-bit/U-Calendar/README.md

 Moe : Edited Add Event (adding the new tables)

-Kamel : Create The Calculator
+Kamel : Create The Calculator, weekview and monthview events